Applicant Tracking SystemsJobscan's Guide to Applicant Tracking Systems and How to Optimize Your Resume for Them

 Applicant Tracking System Definition

 Applicant tracking systems (ATS) are a type of software that act as a human resources database for organizing applicants.
-If you are familiar with customer relationship management tools (CRM), ATS are a close comparison, but with a particular focus on search.
-ATS are used by all sizes of companies to sift through large groups of job applicants, and to organize those applicants.
+If you are familiar with customer relationship management tools (CRM), ATS are a close comparison, but with a particular focus on their search functionality.
+ATS are used by all sizes of companies to sift through large groups of job applicants, and to organize and contact those applicants.
 The main goal of ATS are to act as a tool designed to simplify the life of the hiring manager or recruiter.
 Just like a search engine, after a recruiter's search, some applicant tracking systems rank applicants by keywords (skills, job positions) and filters (i.e. location and education).
 So, as an applicant, you should be optimizing your resume specifically to fit the job you are applying for.
+To learn more about resume optimization check out Jobscan’s homepage with the resume optimization tool.

 Applicant tracking systems are designed to search resumes the same way a recruiter or hiring manager would.
-They are meant to take some of the workload off of the recruiter, so they try to mimic the process.
-When a recruiter or hiring manager receives a stack of resumes (or an inbox full), he or she will never have the time to read each one thoroughly.
-So, he or she can search for keywords related to the position they are looking to fill.
-ATS makes the searching much easier and automated to save time and avoid human error.
+They are meant to take some of the workload off of the recruiter, so they try to mimic the human process.
+When a recruiter or hiring manager receives a stack of resumes (or an inbox full), he or she won’t likely have the time to read each one thoroughly.
+So, they can search for keywords related to the position they are looking to fill.
+ATS makes the searching much easier and automated to save time and avoid any oversights or human error.

 Why are Applicant Tracking Systems Used?